 - The remaining 52% report less or no errors.

 Reasons why PDF files contain errors or are troublesome

 One of the reasons why many of these problems go undetected is that designers have the habit of making proofs from their layout, checking those proofs, and then creating PDF files.
 These PDF files don’t get looked at, they are sent straight to the agency or printer.
 It would be far better if designers created PDF files and then made a proof of these files.
 This way the consistency between supplied file and proof is much better!

 Many of the above issues can be fixed with Adobe Acrobat Professional.
 For some problems having a plugin like Enfocus PitStop may make it easier to troubleshoot the file.

 There are a number of prepress workflow systems that also offer built-in tools to correct PDF issues.
 The preflight engine of the Apogee Prepress workflow of Agfa Graphics is an example of such a solution.

 Next to PDF files having some kind of issue, it can, of course, happen that a PDF cannot be ripped or rendered at all.
 Here are some typical things to try when this happens:

 - Use PitStop or another tool to get rid of any irrelevant data in the PDF file.
 Delete forms, scripts, animations,… and then use ‘Save As’ to create a new clean PDF file.

 - Refry the PDF file if you don’t have access to the source file(s).

-- If you have the source files, try recreating the PDF using a different procedure: if the problem file was creating by exporting to PDF, try creating a PostScript file and distilling that.
+- If the above fail and you have the source files, try recreating the PDF using a different procedure: if the problem file was created by exporting to PDF, try creating a PostScript file and distilling that.
 If the problem file was created using Distiller or Normalizer, try using ‘Export to PDF’.